stumpylog/cadence-sensor-display/ARCHITECTURE.md

 ## Display Manager

-Outputs log information during startup, then battery level, otherwise shows calculated cadence.
+Outputs log information during startup, then battery level, otherwise shows calculated cadence, if the BLE has connected and is valid.

 ## Power Manager